fabbricius/POV-Ray_Lessons/README.md

 - linear spline

 With five points (sub-lessons d and e):

 ![5 points](screenshots/JoeMercer_lesson7_screen5.png)

 By improving the spline (Bézier), you get this:

 ![nice handle](screenshots/JoeMercer_lesson7_screen6.png)

-Comparing splines (sub-lessons
+Comparing splines:

 ![comparing splines 2](screenshots/JoeMercer_lesson7_screen7.png)

 From left to right:
 - linear spline
 - cubic spline
 - linear spline

-The rest of the lesson uses what was learned before to build a beautiful coffee cup that is drawn here:
+The rest of the lesson uses what was learned before to build a coffee cup that is drawn here in 2D:

 ![coffee cup plan](screenshots/JoeMercer_lesson7_screen8.png)

 After coding this into POV-Ray (look for files JoeMercerLesson7Cup files):

 ![coffee cup](screenshots/JoeMercer_lesson7_screen9.png)

 Then Joe will it more thickness:
 ![coffee cup 2](screenshots/JoeMercer_lesson7_screen10.png)

 Then an image will be mapped to it.
+The final coffee cup is shown here:

 ![final coffee cup](screenshots/JoeMercer_lesson7_screen11.png)

 The code can be found [here](JoeMercer/lesson7).

+This is the last lesson.
+In the (non-existing) next lesson, Joe was going to talk about triangles and polygon.
+Too bad he stopped his super tutorial.
+Thanks to him anyway for the first lessons, they are great.